Patient Safety and Quality

 Pressure Injuries

 Also known as bedsores, pressure injuries occur when prolonged pressure damages the skin, ranging from redness to ulcers.
 Patients who are elderly, bedridden, have mobility issues, or chronic conditions like diabetes are more vulnerable.
 Pressure injuries often develop on hips, heels, tailbones, or other bony areas.
-At Westside Private Hospital we use a variety of methods to both prevent and treat pressure injuries, and none of our patients sustained an injury from April to June 2024.
+At Westside Private Hospital, we use a variety of methods to both prevent and treat pressure injuries, and our target is always zero pressure injuries.

 Safe medication management is important to us at Westside Private Hospital.
 There are many systems in use throughout the hospital to support and promote safety in supplying and administering medications and monitoring their effects.

-Staff at Westside follow strict guidelines so that all medications are administered appropriately and accurately.
+Staff at Westside Private Hospital follow strict guidelines to ensure that all medications are administered appropriately and accurately.
 Should errors in medication administration occur, they are captured in our hospital’s incident reporting system and investigated.

 An unexpected return to the operating theatre is a serious event that may occur if complications arise after surgery.
 This can happen for various reasons, including infections, bleeding, or other unforeseen issues.
 At Westside Private Hospital, we have thorough processes in place to prevent these occurrences and deliver the highest standard of care for our patients.
-From April to June 2024, we cared 2686 patients, none of whom needed to return to theatre after surgery.
+From January to March 2025, we cared for 2850 patients, none of whom needed to return to theatre after surgery.